Fuel Theft Alarm

 The script saves 8 consecutive fuel level measures and calculates the mean for the first 4 values and also the mean of the last 4 values.

-If the difference is larger than the threshold specified, it would indicate if there was abnormal fuel consumption.
+If the difference is larger than the threshold specified, it would indicate abnormal fuel consumption.

-By default the script has a threshold of 3 (the difference between both means in liters).
-This value can be modified according to the Fuel level signal inputs you receive from your device (liters/gallons).
-If you receive the Fuel level input in voltage check this guide to covert that to liters.
+By default, the script has a threshold of 3 (the difference between both means in liters).
+This value can be modified according to the fuel level signal inputs you receive from your device (liters/gallons).
+If you receive the fuel level input in voltage check this guide to convert that to liters.

-- Note: These calculations relies on the values sent from the device.
+Note: These calculations rely on the values sent from the device.
 This method cannot assure 100% that you are actually getting fuel theft.
-There could be another causes for the alarm to be triggered: fuel leackage, bad readings from the fuel sensor, wrong Theresold value, etc. The most accurate the values you receive, the more efficient the script will be.
+There could be another cause for the alarm being triggered: fuel leakage, bad readings from the fuel sensor, wrong threshold value, etc. The more accurate the values you receive, the more efficient the script will be.